-An aggregator is a website that search for deals across multiple websites and shows you the results in one place.
-For example, if you wanted to find a cheap flight from New York City to London, you could sit down and check American Airlines and then British Airways and then Iceland Air and then... or you could just head to a website like Skyscanner, which will check hundreds of airlines at once and show you which one is cheapest.
+An aggregator is a website that searches for deals across multiple websites and shows you the results in one place.
+For example, if you wanted to find a cheap flight from New York City to London, you could sit down and check American Airlines and then British Airways and then Iceland Air and then... or you could just head to a website like Skyscanner, which will check hundreds of airlines at once and show you which one is the cheapest.

 It really is that simple!
 By heading to an aggregator, you're practically guaranteed to find a cheaper flight than if you'd searched manually, and you'll save so much time through doing so, too.

 Which Are the Best?

 Adioso: Adioso is where I head to after Skyscanner, as I love using their simple search engine.
 Adioso has some pretty nifty features that Skyscanner doesn't, too.
 You can search from your current location to "somewhere warm" or "a budget city" or "a local festival", depending on whatever you're in the mood for, which can be a lot of fun!
 You can also search by continent, too, and over a wide date range, which not many other aggregators let you do.

 Google Flights: Google Flights is easy to use and has a cool mapping feature to help you easily see where you can affordably fly to on your budget while looking at a map of the world.
 Google Flights will occasionally find cheaper prices than Skyscanner or Adioso, so if you're still not happy with the price you've been given with those aggregators, head here next to see if it offers you a better price.